yblir/vllm-learn/docs/source/serving/multimodal_inputs.md

 ## Offline Inference

-To input multi-modal data, follow this schema in {class}`vllm2.inputs.PromptType`:
+To input multi-modal data, follow this schema in {class}`vllm.inputs.PromptType`:

 - `prompt`: The prompt should follow the format that is documented on HuggingFace.
-- `multi_modal_data`: This is a dictionary that follows the schema defined in {class}`vllm2.multimodal.inputs.MultiModalDataDict`.
+- `multi_modal_data`: This is a dictionary that follows the schema defined in {class}`vllm.multimodal.inputs.MultiModalDataDict`.

 ### Image